Supply Chain Self-Assessment

 5

-My organization has a well-defined set of supply chain metrics to track performance.
+My organization uses a well-defined set of supply chain metrics (e.g., OTIF, inventory accuracy, cost-to-serve) to monitor performance.

-My organization has a process to measure, analyze, and improve key supply chain activities.
+My organization follows a structured process to collect, validate, and analyze supply chain data on a regular basis.

 Personal Information